-MULTI-STAGE COLLECTOR (MSCTM)
+MULTI-STAGE COLLECTOR

-MSCтм Concept
+MSCTM Concept

 MSCTM is a new concept for particulate control.
 The intent of the MSCTM is to combine the best features of the two-stage ESP and a Barrier Filter (BF).
 The MSCTM concept can be broadly summarized as a system in which multiple stages are utilized, with each stage performing a primary function and the multiple stages operating synergistically to provide significantly improved overall results.
-Figure 5 presents artist's rendition of the MSCTM conceptual arrangement.
+Figure 4 presents the MSCTM conceptual arrangement.